Kathmandu Yoga Tour - 2 Days Itinerary & Costs

 Accommodation and food

 • You will stay on a Full Board Basis.
-All non-alcoholic drinks like bottled water, hot water, tea, coffee are provide.
+All non-alcoholic drinks like bottled water, hot water, tea, coffee are provided.

 • You will stay at a hotel in Kathmandu upon your choice in standard hotel.